 The quality, significance, and focus of the work fellows propose to do during the residency are of paramount importance in the selection process.
 Each fellow will undertake a substantive and original project that relates to the mission of the Institute.
 This could be original scholarship, an art exhibition, a musical composition, or work of creative writing, etc. ISM Fellows may work in a variety of academic and artistic disciplines, including but not limited to anthropology, architecture, art history, composition, creative writing, ethnomusicology, film studies, languages and literatures, liturgical studies, musicology, religion and literature, religious studies, ritual studies, sociology, theatre studies, and theology.
 The work applicants propose to pursue must support the mission of the Institute, and fellows are expected to work primarily on this project during their year in residence.

 Fellows commit themselves to meet weekly in the ISM Colloquium, with their cohort at weekly Fellows lunches, and are asked to share their work in at least one public presentation per semester.
 One presentation during the year will be a public lecture, while the other may be work-in-progress shared in the smaller, less formal gathering of fellows.

 The fellowship period for Postdoctoral Associates normally lasts twelve months and begins on July 1.
 All fellows are expected to be free of commitments that would prevent them from devoting themselves full time to the work outlined in their proposal and to live in residence within ten miles of the Yale campus.

-Fellows are expected to live within a 10-mile radius of campus.
-In some cases, the Institute provides additional grants toward housing for the fellowship year.
+Fellows are expected to live within a 5-mile radius of campus.

 Post-doctoral associates are expected to teach.
 Courses are proposed as part of the application process and are reviewed by the relevant department.
 Post-doctoral associates may teach no more than one course per term.